cgoldberg/sauceclient/README.rst

 About sauceclient
 =================

-`sauceclient` is a Python client library, used for accessing the Sauce Labs API to retrieve and update information about resources such as:
+*sauceclient* is a Python client library for the Sauce Labs API.

+Management Options:

  * Account
- * Information
+ * Platform Information
  * JavaScript Unit Tests
  * Jobs & Assets (Logs, Videos, Screenshots)
  * Temporary Storage
  * Tunnels

-`sauceclient` is *not* used for running your tests on Sauce Labs' service.
+*sauceclient* is *not* used for running your tests on Sauce Labs' service.
 (That is done via `Selenium WebDriver`_).

 .. _Selenium WebDriver: selenium_on_sauce.html